What You Really Need to Know About Family Office Costs and Fees

 Is It Time to Rethink How You Manage Family Office Expenses?

-Most families review investment performance quarterly – but rarely apply the same discipline to operating costs.
-Yet costs compound just like returns.
-Periodic reviews and honest diagnostics can reveal inefficiencies that were previously hidden.
+Most families review investment performance quarterly but rarely apply the same discipline to operating costs, even though costs compound the same way returns do.

 1. Do we know our total annual cost – including all external partners?